icons / menu

 Mpox is transmitted through close physical contact with someone who has the virus - in particular through sexual or intimate contact.

-While Mpox is not classified as a sexually transmitted infection (STI), sexual contact with someone who has the virus poses a high risk of transmission.
+While Mpox was not historically classified as a sexually transmitted infection (STI), sexual contact with someone who has the virus poses a high risk of transmission.

 Bodily fluids (such as fluid, pus or blood from skin lesions) and scabs are particularly infectious.
 Ulcers, lesions or sores in the mouth can also be infectious, meaning the virus can spread through saliva.